- Install and configure the AWS CLI, which you need to connect to Bedrock

 Install the AWS boto3 SDK for Python

-SDK using the following command:
+Install the boto3 SDK using the following command:

 Subscribe to Bedrock Models

 To subscribe to the Palmyra X5 and Palmyra X4 models on Bedrock, go to the Bedrock console and request access to the Writer models you want to use.
+You can also list the available models from Writer using the following command:Use Palmyra X5 and Palmyra X4 on with the AWS Python SDK

-Python SDK to create a chat completion with the Palmyra X5 model on Bedrock.
-The modelId
+The following example uses theboto3 Python SDK to create a chat completion with the Palmyra X5 model on Bedrock.
+The modelId is us.writer.palmyra-x5-v1:0, which is the ID for the cross-region inference profile for Palmyra X5.

-method in the boto3 Python SDK documentation.
+converse method in the boto3 Python SDK documentation.

 Example: Summarize a meeting transcript

-It takes a meeting transcript text file, passes it to Palmyra X5 with instructions to provide a summary of the meeting and a list of action items, and prints the response.
+The following example uses Palmyra X5 to summarize a meeting transcript and provide a list of action items from the transcript.
+It takes a meeting transcript text file, passes it to Palmyra X5 with instructions to provide a summary of the meeting and a list of action items, and prints the response.boto3 (Python SDK)

 Additional resources

-- AWS blog post about Palmyra X5 and X4 on Bedrock
+See more information and examples below:- AWS blog post about Palmyra X5 and X4 on Bedrock

-- Code examples for Amazon Bedrock
+- Additional code examples for Amazon Bedrock